fdasabino/art-shop-p5/README.md

 - Cart functionality has been added, allowing users to create a new cart using the session data, stored in the browsers session.
+  The Cart app also provide the user with two views: one for when the cart is empty and another for there are cart items present, allowing users to update and remove items from their cart.

 #### CHECKOUT

 - The Checkout app is used to process orders, and can be accessed without the need to an user to be logged in.
 With that said users must have items in their cart to be able to move forward to the checkout section.
 This process captures the user's address (pre-populated if user is logged in) which is modifiable.
 Prior to processing payment, users can review and confirm their order, with payment processing handled by Stripe.

 ### Test Payments with Stripe